A Quick Primer on Machine Learning in Wireless Communications: Conclusion

 \section{Conclusion}

-In this draft we summarized the various concepts required to build a wireless communication prototype that supports both MIMO and OFDM.
-We showed how the prototype can be implemented in Python and showed a few use cases for machine learning applications.
-As this is an early draft, we do expect mistakes and errors and encourage the readers to share feedback with the author for further improvements.
+In this primer, we summarized the various concepts required to build a wireless communication prototype that supports a single OFDM symbol MIMO system.
+We showed how the prototype can be implemented in Python using the deepwireless library and showed a few use cases of machine learning (supervised, self-supervised, and unsupervised) and reinforcement learning across few layers in the air interface protocol stack.
+As this is our final issue, we hope that both clarity and flow have made reading this primer beneficial to the reader.
+Feedback is always welcome.